 Once we have a solid plan, our shooting schedule is ready to be distributed.

 Now that you have the planning down, and know how to schedule your shots.
 What about actually shooting them?

 Have you mastered how to shoot the epic fight scene you want so badly?
 If you’re interested in what technical steps to take to make that happen, read more below.

 How to shoot dynamic fight scenes

 Now that you know how to schedule a fight scene like those in Black Panther, it’s time to put it to the test.
-Shooting a fight scene is not for the faint of heart and it is necessary to prepare well in advance.
+Shooting a fight scene is not for the faint of heart and its necessary to prepare in advance.
 You will definitely want to know the ins and outs of filming a stunning fight scene.